Pix4D/ntrip-catalog/README.md

 NTRIP-catalog is an open source and open data repository with the CRS information from multiple NTRIP service providers.
 The data is stored as JSON files, so it can be easily parsed by any software.

+## TL;DR
+The purpose of the NTRIP-catalog is to make it easy for an application to find the correct CRS for a given provider URL, mountpoint and rover location.
+The user needs to traverse the JSON file, filtering the content based on the given inputs to arrive at the correct CRS (assuming that it exists in this database).

 ## What is the problem with coordinate reference systems in the NTRIP and RTCM protocols?
 Neither RTCM[^3] messages (as of version 3.3 of the standard), nor the NTRIP handshake include any clarification about the coordinate reference system (CRS) that applies to the corrected coordinates.
 That can be a significant problem, because the geolocation difference between using one CRS or another can be big, much bigger than the accuracy claimed by RTK[^4] devices, which is around 2 cm.